jeras/TCB/README.md

 The purpose of TCB is to fill a niche for a low complexity system bus without unnecessary limitations on throughput.

-TCB is a good fit for small microcontrollers with processors with a simple short in order pipeline.
+TCB is a good fit for small microcontrollers containing processors with a simple short in-order pipeline and combinational request signals (address, write data, ...).

-TCB is not a good fit for interconnects with large access delays (external memory controllers, CDC in the interconnect, ...), or interconnect where out of order access can provide a performance advantage.
+TCB is not a good fit for interconnects with large access delays (external memory controllers, CDC in the interconnect, ...), or interconnect where out-of-order access can provide a performance advantage.

 NOTE: Except for the handshake and response delay (see below), all features are optional.